openshift-labs/starter-guides/README.md

 | Supported Number of Users | Up to 100 per cluster |
 | Average Time to Complete | 90 minutes |

-This workshop is intended to give you a hands on introduction to using OpenShift from the perspective of a developer.
-You'll learn how to deploy an application through a pre-existing container, interact with app details, and configure it through the OpenShift container platform.
+This workshop is intended to give you a hands-on introduction to using OpenShift from the perspective of a developer.

 Containers are a standardized way to package apps with all of their dependencies to simplify deployment and speed delivery.
-Unlike virtual machines, containers do not bundle to operating system.
+Unlike virtual machines, containers do not bundle to the operating system.
 Only the application code, run time, libraries, and settings are packaged inside of containers.
 Thus, containers are more lightweight, portable, and efficient as compared to virtual machines.

-For developers looking to kickstart their projets, OpenShift enables efficient application development through streamlined workflows and validated integrations.
+For developers looking to kickstart their projects, OpenShift enables efficient application development through streamlined workflows and validated integrations.

-## Objectives
+### Objectives

 Topics which this workshop will cover include:
-* Using the OpenShift command line client and web console.
+* Using the OpenShift command-line client and web console.
 * Deploying an application using a pre-existing container image.
 * Working with application labels to identify component parts.
 * Scaling up your application in order to handle web traffic.